 – Colorado River explorer John Wesley Powell describing watersheds as systems.

-We may see our iconic riverbanks and wetlands turned into parking lots, malls and housing developments, filled by dams or dried up by diversions.
+Although the Clean Water Act was re-instated later in 2021, our rivers, streams, and wetlands could continue to face threats — at both a federal and state level — until we have strong state action preventing pollution and protecting our waters.
+If we do not, we may see our iconic riverbanks and wetlands turned into parking lots, malls and housing developments, filled by dams or dried up by diversions.
 We could see our meandering backyard streams lost under piles of dirt.
 One thing is clear: Colorado waterways deserve protection.
 We need urgent and immediate state action to ensure our waterways and clean water are protected, regardless of who is in the White House.
 While a challenge from Colorado’s Attorney General Phil Weiser protected Colorado’s streams for an additional 10 months following the rule’s implementation nationally, it is now up to Colorado’s General Assembly to take the action necessary to protect the streams and wetlands that provide reliable drinking water, crucial wildlife habitat, and sustain a $19 billion water-based outdoor recreation economy in the state.

 Maps of Threatened Areas

 These maps, created by Coalition partners Trout Unlimited and The Nature Conservancy, illustrate the extent of potential damage to Colorado’s streams and wetlands.
 In each, the darker the color, the higher the percentage of streams or wetlands lost in each watershed.